Jane Cumming: The libel suit

 Jane Cumming attended the Edinburgh boarding school run by Marianne Woods and Jane Pirie.
 On Saturday 10 November 1810, Cumming went to her grandmother's home at 22 Charlotte Square, and told her the teachers were sexually intimate and had been woken frequently by Woods joining Pirie in the bed shared by her, Pirie, and Cummings.
-Jane was the first pupil to be removed from the school.
+Jane was the first pupil to be removed from the school, although all the others left within days.

-In 1811, Woods and Pirie sued Jane's grandmother for libel.
+In 1811, Woods and Pirie sued Jane's grandmother, Lady Helen Cumming Gordon for libel.
 Jane gave testimony in the case, claiming she was frequently woken at night to find Woods visiting Pirie's bed.
-Nine years later the case reached the House of Lords, where they ruled in favour of Woods and Pirie.
+Nine years later the case reached the House of Lords, where they ruled in favour of Woods and Pirie, as the accusations were 'not proven'.
 Jane Cumming's testimony was ascribed to the racially biased argument that her Indian upbringing had exposed her to sexual knowledge and deviancy.

-The story of the court case was the inspiration for Lillian Hellman's 1934 play The Children's Hour.
+The story of the court case was the inspiration for Lillian Hellman's 1934 play The Children's Hour and a later film version The Children's Hour in 1961, directed by William Wyler, which set the story in the United States and starred Audrey Hepburn, Shirley MacLaine and James Garner as well as These Three in 1936 which starred Miriam Hopkins, Merle Oberon and Joel McCrea.